g-vansh/dr-vikas-gupta-clinic-site/README.md

 - [ ] SEO meta tags present
 - [ ] Page speed optimization
 - [ ] Cross-browser compatibility

+### Running Automated Tests

+1. Install dependencies with `npm install` (this will also download a headless Chromium browser for Playwright).
+2. Run `npm test` to start a local server and execute the automated Playwright suite.
+The tests verify that key pages load and that the language toggle switches to Hindi correctly.

 ## 📈 Analytics Setup